 Your doctor may have suggested this medication for conditions other than the ones listed in these drug information articles.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each beige-coloured, rounded square, biconvex, film-coated tablet, engraved with "M10" on one side and plain on other side, contains 10 mg montelukast as montelukast sodium.
-Nonmedicinal ingredients: croscarmellose sodium, low substituted hydroxypropyl cellulose, magnesium stearate, microcelac100 (co-precipitated product of lactose monohydrate 75%w/w and microcrystalline cellulose 25%w/w), hydroxypropyl cellulose, hypromellose, iron oxide red, iron oxide yellow, polyethylene glycol, and titanium dioxide.
+Each beige, rounded square, biconvex, film-coated tablet, engraved with "M10" on one side and plain on other side, contains 10 mg of montelukast as montelukast sodium.
+Nonmedicinal ingredients: croscarmellose sodium, low substituted hydroxypropyl cellulose, magnesium stearate, microcelac100 (co-precipitated product of lactose monohydrate 75% w/w and microcrystalline cellulose 25% w/w), hydroxypropyl cellulose, hypromellose, iron oxide red, iron oxide yellow, polyethylene glycol, and titanium dioxide.

 How should I use this medication?

 For seasonal allergic rhinitis, the recommended dose of montelukast for adults and adolescents 15 years and older is one 10 mg tablet taken once a day in the evening.